How to duplicate a PDF page using PHP

 Duplicate PDF Page PHP API Key

-Copy the Live API Key, because you’ll need this for the Duplicate PDF Page PHP API.
+Copy the Live API key for use with the PHP API.

-Now, create a folder called duplicate_pdf and open it in a code editor.
-For this tutorial, you’ll use VS Code as your primary code editor.
-Next, create two folders inside duplicate_pdf and name them input_documents and processed_documents.
+Create a folder called duplicate_pdf and open it in your code editor.
+Create two subfolders: input_documents and processed_documents.

-Then, in the root folder, duplicate_pdf, create a file called processor.php.
-This is the file where you’ll keep your code.
-Make sure to put your PDF files inside the input_documents folder.
+In the root folder, create processor.php for your code.
+Place your PDF files in the input_documents folder.

 duplicate_pdf